Slow Fashion: What Is It and Why Should You Care

 How Does Slow Fashion Help The Environment?

-Over the past few years, there has been an increasing awareness of the fashion industry's negative impact on the environment.
+Over the past few years, there has been an increasing awareness of environmental concerns and the fashion industry's negative impact on the environment.
 The fashion industry has a lot to answer, from water pollution to toxic chemicals.
 However, there is a growing movement towards slow fashion, a more sustainable and eco-friendly approach to fashion.

 Consider slow fashion instead of fast fashion the next time you're shopping for a new garment - it's better for you and the environment!